 Telnyx offers toll-free, long code and short code SMS, conversational SMS, plus MMS.
-Read the guide below to find out what's best for your use case.
+Sign up for $10 free credit and take a look at our self-service platform, or read the guide below to find out what's best for your use case.

 Toll-free numbers are commonly used for appointment reminders, account notifications and emergency alerts.

 - Toll-Free SMS is used to send text messages from toll-free numbers (e.g., 800, 888, 877, etc.).

 - Unlike short codes, toll-free numbers can support both phone calls and SMS, so customers can respond to an SMS alert by texting or calling the same number back.

 Long codes can be used for both person-to-person (P2P) or application-to-person (A2P) use cases like chat applications and customer service.